 Course grades will be based on the following assignments.
 Students can check their grades on the class Blackboard web page (there is a total of 1000 possible points in the class).
-Assignments are due at the beginning of class, and I do not accept "drop and run" papers.
+Assignments are due at the beginning of class, and I do not accept "drop and run" papers or papers submitted without the physical presence of the student.
 Grades on late assignments will be penalized 10 percent for each day that they are late.
 Successful completion of all assignments is required to receive credit for this class.